mori-b/aioconnectors/README.md

 to run several interesting commands like :
 -start/stop/restart your connectors.
 -show currently connected peers.
 -delete\_client\_certificate enables your server to delete a specific client certificate. delete\_client\_certificate enables your client to delete its own certificate and fallback using the default one.
-In order to delete a certificate of a currently connected client, first delete the certificate on server side, and then delete it on client side : the client will then reconnect automatically and obtain a new certificate.
+In order to delete a certificate of a currently connected client, first delete the certificate on server side, which will disconnect the client instantaneously, and then delete the certificate on client side : the client will then reconnect automatically and obtain a new certificate.
+-disconnect_client enables your server to disconnect a specific client.
 -peek\_queues to show the internal queues sizes.
 -ignore\_peer\_traffic can be a boolean, or a peer name.
 When enabled, the connector drops all new messages received from peers, or from the specified peer.
 It also drops new messages to be sent to all peers, or to the specified peer.
 This mode can be useful to let the queues evacuate their accumulated messages.
 -show\_log\_level to show the current log level.